runconvert-logo

 A: Yup!
 TXT strips out formatting for simple text, perfect for notes or coding.
 RunConvert turns your RTF into TXT in a snap—just upload and select TXT.
 It’s like turning a fancy letter into a plain note.
 Need just the words?
 RunConvert’s got you.

-Q: Can I convert a document from one language to another?
+Q: Can I convert a document with comments or annotations?

 What is DOT (Graphviz)?